 - 1 cup coconut milk

-- Peel banana bracts and undeveloped blossoms away.
+- Peel the banana bracts and undeveloped blossoms away.
 Discard everything or you can also keep some of the bracts for serving the food.
 Keep on peeling until you reach the whitish bract which should already be tender.

 - Slice horizontally.
 Discard both ends.
 The sap should come out so it will be sticky.
 If your banana heart is big, quarter it vertically before slicing horizontally.